About Us

 How We Pray

-Tot Shabbat, designed for our youngest congregants and their families, is held one Saturday morning each month.
 The High Holy Days are a special time in our congregational life.
 We pray from Gates of Repentance on Rosh Hashanah and Yom Kippur.
 In addition to regular services, we offer children’s services.

 We celebrate the holidays of our people with great enthusiasm.
 We hold an annual Sukkot service and picnic, dance with the Torahs on Simchat Torah, cook latkes for Chanukah, celebrate Purim (some years with both a children’s service and an “adults only” celebration), and hold a community Seder for Passover.